October 24, 2007

 The Kirsch Center for Environmental Studies on Oct.
 18 won a first-place award for exceptional performance in occupant satisfaction, resource efficiency and overall design from UC Berkeley-based Center for the Built Environment (CBE).
 View the press release, read about CBE and the criteria, learn more about the Kirsch Center, and check out its web site.

 The Kirsch Center, conceived, operated and maintained by dedicated De Anza staff and faculty and named for donors Steve and Michele Kirsch, is a key component of the college's comprehensive sustainability efforts, which include the creation of one of the first Sustainability Management Plans in higher education.
 The development and implementation of the plan are the latest projects of the College Environmental Advisory Group (CEAG).
-Other major sustainability successes include the LEED® certification of the Science Center and the Student and Community Services Building; the Kirsch Center's LEED® platinum application and at least LEED® silver certification of the planned Visual and Performing Arts and Mediated Learning centers.
+Other major sustainability successes include the LEED® certification of the Science Center and the Registration & Student Services Building; the Kirsch Center's LEED® platinum application and at least LEED® silver certification of the planned Visual and Performing Arts and Mediated Learning centers.

 The construction of the Kirsch Center and the recent Campus Center, Administration and Planetarium building renovations incorporated extensive use of recycled and recyclable materials and the consistent use of low-volatile organic compound (VOC) paints, carpets and tile content.
 Food Services, located in the Campus Center, features organic produce choices from local agricultural sources and biodegradable paper products and utensils.
 All paper supplies provided by Custodial Services contain post-consumer recycled content, and custodians use toxic-free cleaning agents.